This post may contain affiliate links. Please read my disclosure and privacy policy.

 large glass bowl filled with whisked oat flour and baking soda

-Add the milk-vinegar mixture to the bowl.
+Add the milk-vinegar mixture to the large mixing bowl.
 Use a spoon or rubber spatula to stir until completely blended.
+The result will look more like a thick batter than a dough.

 2 photo collage showing wet and dry ingredients for oat bread getting mixed together